mendix/docs-site-test/content/en/docs/howto8/extensibility/pluggable-widgets/create-a-pluggable-widget-one.md

 	Explaining the code:

-	* *TextBox.xml* is the [widget definition file](/apidocs-mxsdk/apidocs/pluggable-widgets#widget-definition) used in Studio Pro which reads the widget's capabilities
+	* *TextBox.xml* is the [widget definition file](/apidocs-mxsdk/apidocs/pluggable-widgets/#widget-definition) used in Studio Pro which reads the widget's capabilities
 	* The property `pluginWidget=true` will make the widget work with the new widget API
 	* The property `needsEntityContext=true` is set up to allow the attribute to be taken from context
-	* The property of the [type attribute](/apidocs-mxsdk/apidocs/property-types-pluggable-widgets-8#attribute) only allows the selection of string attributes from the domain model
+	* The property of the [type attribute](/apidocs-mxsdk/apidocs/property-types-pluggable-widgets-8/#attribute) only allows the selection of string attributes from the domain model

 3. The typescript typing based on the XML will be generated automatically.
 Start the development process with the following command: `$ npm run dev`.

 	This process will bundle the widget and generate the properties into *typings/TextBoxProperties.d.ts*.

-	{{% alert type="info" %}}The console will show the error below, as we did not implement our `TextInput` component.
+	{{% alert color="info" %}}The console will show the error below, as we did not implement our `TextInput` component.
 We will solve the error in the [Labeling the Input](#label-input) of this how-to.{{% /alert %}}

 	```
 	ERROR in ./src/TextBox.tsx